Engeyum Kadhal: Critical reception

-Pavithra Srinivasan from Rediff gave 2.5 out of 5 stating that "Engeyum Kadhal is one of those movies that promises a lot, but delivers little.
+Pavithra Srinivasan from Rediff.com gave 2.5 out of 5 stating that "Engeyum Kadhal is one of those movies that promises a lot, but delivers little.
 Watch the film only if you're in the mood for arm-chair travel to Paris and foot-tapping music".
-Behindwoods gave 1.5 out of 5 saying that the film was "all glitz, no substance", further adding that "although Prabhu Deva has major supporting features by his side, he has failed to use them to the fullest."
 Sify stated that the film "tries too hard to maintain a tempo, but save for the crackling chemistry and some charming moments involving Ravi and Hansika, the film is just average".
+The New Indian Express wrote, "The director has exploited well the locales of exotic Paris and the result is the film has a colourful glossy look.
+But the style scores over content.
+What is dampening is the predictability of the sequence of events".
+Reviewing the Telugu version Ninnu Choosthe Love Vasthundi, The Times of India wrote, "The music is the best part of the movie, however the extreme predictability of the narrative is what weighs it down".